 I have todayfound out that Wolstenholmes have closed.
 They carried out my conveyancing in Wolvey for a purchase of a leasehold apartment 10 months ago.
 How can I be sure that my home is in my name in the name of the former proprietor?

 The quickest method to see if the premises is in your name, you can carry out a search of the land registry (£3.00).
 You can either do this yourself or ask a law firm to do this for you.
 If you are not registered you can seek help from one of a number of Wolvey conveyancing specialists.

-I'm buying my first flat in Wolvey with a mortgage from Accord Mortgages Ltd. The developers would not budge the price so I negotiated five thousand pounds worth of extras instead.
-The sale representative told me not disclose to my conveyancer about the side-deal as it may put at risk my loan with the bank.
+I am buying a new build house in Wolvey with a loan from Chelsea Building Society.
+The builders refused to budge the price so I negotiated £7000 of additionals instead.
+The house builders rep advised me not reveal to my conveyancer about the extras as it may put at risk my loan with the lender.
 Should I keep quiet?.

 Lenders have different policies on incentives.
 Some accept none at all, cash or physical, while others will accept cash incentives up to 5%.

 Hard to understand why the representative of a builder would be suggesting you withold information from a solicitor when all this will be clearly visible on forms the builder has to supply to its solicitor, the buyer's solicitor and the surveyor.